- Recommended

 Museo Arqueológico de Córdoba

-Archaeological museum in a Renaissance palace, showcasing Roman, Iberian and Islamic finds from Córdoba, including remains of a Roman theater.
+Archaeological museum in a historic palace with Roman, Iberian, and Islamic collections, plus remains of a Roman theater beneath the site.

 Compare flight prices over the next three weeks.
 See the best deals at a glance, find the lowest fares, and choose the option that fits your budget.